wodby/docs/docs/stacks/mariadb/index.md

   - MariaDB 10.2, 10.3 rebased to Alpine 3.9 and OpenSSL 1.1
   - `innodb_force_recovery` and `innodb_purge_threads` are now configurable via env vars
   - Added `mysql-check` orchestration action and now run with every MariaDB deployment to detect potential issues
-- Adminer updated to 4.7.1 and rebased to the latest PHP image
+- Adminer updated to 4.7.1 and rebuilt against the latest PHP image

 ### 2.4.1